-Hope Coming On is inspired by the comparison of historical and contemporary social struggles, by the forced waves of migrants that have crossed and continue to cross the seas, at the mercy of the waters that carry them.
+Hope Coming On by Lanfranco Aceti was inspired by the comparison of historical and contemporary social struggles, by the forced waves of slaves and migrants that have crossed and continue to cross the seas, at the mercy of the waters and financial exploitation that carry them.

 The stormy seas become at once the symbolic representation of the finite moment of an immense tragedy while simultaneously the opportunity to imagine a semblance of future hope realized whenever the waters will be still again.
 It is the allegorical merging of the original and violent storm event with recent historical, political and personal upheavals that makes it possible to hear those who have had their voices silenced and drowned.

 Turner’s painting seemingly hangs in silence on the walls of the Museum of Fine Arts, Boston, in a quiet room apparently distant from the turbulent historical context that characterized the conception of this work of art.
 Hope Coming On shatters the sacred silence of the gallery environment with the voices of Boston Children’s Chorus, and offers the opportunity to voice alternative narratives and stories to the silence of suppression.
 The shattered silence allows the piece to conceptually reestablish a connection between the visual representation of a brutal historical event and the contemporary sufferings that characterize migration across the seas.